nursik/wake/README.md

 )

 func Wait(r *wake.Receiver, id int) {
 	// r.Wait() blocks until it awoken.
-Returns true if it was awoken or false if it signaller was closed for r.Wait() {
+Returns true if it was awoken or false if signaller was closed for r.Wait() {
 		fmt.Printf("%v: received signal or broadcast\n", id)
 	}